Skip to Main Content

 Bow Street After Dark: What Somerville's Bar Scene Has Become

 The stretch of Somerville that feeds into Union Square has changed faster in the past decade than any comparable neighbourhood in Greater Boston.
 What was once a largely residential grid punctuated by corner bars and old-school diners now holds a range of venues that take their programs seriously, from Field & Vine's natural wine focus to the comfort-food anchored drinking of Highland Kitchen.
-Barra at 23a Bow St sits inside this shift, part of a neighbourhood cohort that treats the bar itself as a destination rather than a prelude to somewhere else.
+Barra is a bar at 23a Bow St in Somerville, Massachusetts, where a drinks-led room meets the Union Square corridor.

 The Room Itself: What the Space Communicates